qalle2/nes-pride/README.md

 ## How to add new flags
 You can add flags of your own to the NES program without programming skills.
-However, you need to have Python and ASM6 installed.
+However, you need to have Python and ASM6 installed and may need to know some Python if things go wrong.
 1. Open your flag image in an image editor (e.g. GIMP).
 2. Resize the image to 256&times;192 pixels.
 3. Convert the image into indexed color (so it has a palette).
 4. Because of NES hardware limitations, the colors need to be optimized manually and the pixels may need to be edited as well.
 This is tricky, but follow these rules:
-** No more than 12 unique colors in addition to black.
+   * No more than 12 unique colors in addition to black.
-** All unique colors should be clearly distinct from each other.
+   * All unique colors should be clearly distinct from each other.
 (Try copying colors from existing flags.)
-** Put a 16&times;16-pixel grid on the image (in GIMP, Image &rarr; Configure Grid&hellip; and View &rarr; Show Grid).
+   * Put a 16&times;16-pixel grid on the image (in GIMP, Image &rarr; Configure Grid&hellip; and View &rarr; Show Grid).
-** No grid square can have more than three distinct colors in addition to black.
+   * No grid square can have more than three distinct colors in addition to black.
-** In all grid squares combined, you can't use more than four unique sets of three distinct colors in addition to black.
+   * In all grid squares combined, you can't use more than four unique sets of three distinct colors in addition to black.
 5. Save the image in PNG format under the `img` directory.
 The filename before the extension (`.png`) is important:
-** It will be the flag description text (up to 8&times;3 characters) inside the NES program.
+   * It will be the flag description text (up to 8&times;3 characters) inside the NES program.
-** 24 characters or less.
+   * 24 characters or less.
-** Only `a`&ndash;`z`, `0`&ndash;`9`, hyphen (`-`) and underscore (`_`) are allowed.
+   * Only `a`&ndash;`z`, `0`&ndash;`9`, hyphen (`-`) and underscore (`_`) are allowed.
-** Underscores will be converted into newlines.
+   * Underscores will be converted into newlines.
-** No more than two underscores.
+   * No more than two underscores.
-** No more than eight consecutive non-underscore characters.
+   * No more than eight consecutive non-underscore characters.
-** See the existing filenames for examples.
+   * See the existing filenames for examples.
 6. Run `python3 convert.py`.
 It should not print any errors.
 However, the palette creation algorithm isn't very smart, so if you're sure you followed step 4 correctly and the program still complains, you can define the palette manually: edit `MANUAL_SUBPALS` in `convert.py`.
-(You need to know the NES master palette to do this.)
+The output just before the error message and `NES_PALETTE` in `convert.py` will be helpful.
 7. Extract `chr-spr.bin` from the `.gz` file.
 (Use e.g. `gunzip` on Linux or 7-Zip on Windows.)
 8. Assemble: `asm6 pride.asm pride.nes` &ndash; again, it should not print any errors.
-9. Run `pride.nes` in an NES emulator (e.g. FCEUX, Nestopia, Mednafen).
+9. Run `pride.nes` on an NES emulator (e.g. FCEUX, Nestopia, Mednafen).

-## Technical info of the NES program
+## Technical info on the NES program
 * mapper: NROM
 * PRG ROM: 8 KiB
 * CHR ROM: 8 KiB